GoDllkE/Mega-Vim/README.md

 ## Instalation
 ### Easy way
 - Clone this repo [Mega-Vim](https://)
-- run the "install.sh" script
+- run the "install.sh" script (really recommended)
 - Enjoy your new vim.

 ### Manually